denevell/Natch-Android/README.md

 * Test that back indicator doesn't appear once back from posts fragment.
 * See if I can tests gcm notifications
 * Tech task: Unit tests from gradle
+* Should close the keyboard on clicking a list item
+* Listview saved on rotation.
+* Settings screen for gcm stuff

 ### Refactoring